srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

     firsts = ""
     firsts = firsts_two(char)
-    #bruteforcing the first two characters of our buffer
+    #bruteforcing the firsts two characters of our buffer

     flag = full_flag(firsts, char)
     #we can keep bruteforcing one byte at a time to find the full flag